-- \ empowering the poor and weak enabling a group (e.g. labourers, women, poor women, small farmers etc) or a community themselves to analyse conditions, giving them confidence to state and assert their priorities, to present proposals, to make demands and to take action, leading to sustainable and effective participatory programmes - \ the project process including identification, appraisal, planning, implementation, monitoring and evaluation, all in a participatory mode - \ direct learning and updating for senior professionals and officials, especially those trapped in headquarters - \ orientation of students, NGO workers, Government staff, and university and training institute staff towards a culture of open learning in organisations - \ diversification: encouraging and enabling the expression and exploitation of local diversity in otherwise standardised programmes - \ policy review- changing and adapting policies through relatively timely, accurate and relevant insights - \ research: identifying research priorities and initiating participatory research and you may have others to add.
+- empowering the poor and weak enabling a group (e.g. labourers, women, poor women, small farmers, street children etc) or a community themselves to analyse conditions, giving them confidence to state and assert their priorities, to present proposals, to make demands and to take action, leading to sustainable and effective participatory programmes - the project process including identification, appraisal, planning, implementation, monitoring and evaluation, all in a participatory mode - direct learning and updating for senior professionals and officials, especially those trapped in headquarters

+- orientation of students, NGO workers, Government staff, and university and training institute staff towards a culture of open learning in organisations - diversification: encouraging and enabling the expression and exploitation of local diversity in otherwise standardised programmes - policy review- changing and adapting policies through relatively timely, accurate and relevant insights - research: identifying research priorities and participatory research itself - learning: developing and spreading participatory modes and methods, moving training and teaching towards becoming helping people learn and you may have others to add.